Healthy Homes Assessment Ascot Park

 Fines for Failing to Comply

-Since the 1st July of 2021, once a new, renewed or varied lease is entered into on the Ascot Park rental property, all Healthy Homes compliance work must be done by the end of 90 days.
+As of 1st July 2021, when a new, renewed or varied lease is entered into on the Ascot Park rental property, all Healthy Homes compliance work must be done within 90 days.

 See the full details for the Residential Tenancies Act landlords responsibilities.